ajknowlden1/redbite-coding-test/README.md

 ## Setup

 ### Authorisation
-You may need to edit the `local.properties` file and add a GitHub  personal access token to use this application.
+You will need to edit the `local.properties` file and add a GitHub personal access token in place of `YOUR_TOKEN_HERE` to use this application.
 This is because the GitHub API is rate-limited, and non-authenticated users are limited to 60 requests per hour.